cruppstahl/minicms/README.md

     		[x] Use file date, but allow to overwrite it by metadata [ ] Specify a default index for any directory (i.e. as an index route) and implement it as a redirect
-    		[ ] Add a test
+    		[x] if an index file exist: use it for the route (/docs) [x] if an index file exist: use it for the route with slash (/docs/) [x] if an index file exist: use it as its own route (/docs/index) [ ] then do the same with a redirection if Index is specified in the metadata

     [ ] Add search functionality, with keywords and full text [ ] Integrate bleve (https://claude.ai/chat/ba078972-162e-4c60-87fd-e7956a15f488)
         [ ] Rebuild search index (async) if cache is invalidated [ ] Implement Search as a plugin: only activate it if it is enabled, and for a specific directory
-    [ ] Use the new documentation tool as a second test project

-    [ ] Support documentation for different versions, e.g. of an API, through the navigation (needs product discovery!)
-    	[ ] Create a new ContentPlugin type which works on a full directory [ ] Specified in the metadata.yaml file of a directory, and can have additional parameters
-		plugins:
-			- name: documentation
-				- parameters:
-					- name: key1
-					  value: value11
-					- name: key2
-					  value: value12
-    	[ ] This plugin can modify the list of URLs (i.e. routes) and their corresponding files, metadata, and template args
-    	[ ] When the cache is invalidated, this plugin re-generates its content [ ] Read a documentation.yaml file with instructions about versioning [ ] Show additional information about endpoints, depending on the selected version
-    		[ ] deprecated endpoints
-    		[ ] added endpoints
-    		[ ] modified endpoints (incl. migration information, changelog)

 !!!
 !!!
 Navigation does not show the "active" URL

     [ ] Support custom 404 page (/content/404.\*), including metadata
         [ ] Add one to crupp.de
         [ ] Add this as a test

-[ ] Verify that the navigation can link to completely different directories
-    (e.g. blog and documentation are maintained by different teams, and therefore stored in different repositories)
+    [ ] Verify that the navigation can link to completely different directories (e.g. blog and documentation are maintained by different teams, and therefore stored in different repositories)
         -> is this a good idea?
-This opens the door to all kind of security issues -> better enforce that all paths are part of the /content root?
+This opens the door to all kind of security issues
+        -> better enforce that all paths are part of the /content root?

 !!!
 !!!
 Review multithreading setup - the cache does not have any protection, but